Avoid Sleeping During Class

 See more questions like this: How to stop sleeping in the class

-Why I am totally different from others?
+Why I am different from others?

 I am getting distracted during lessons by any means?